 Defective parts and safety components on motorcycles may lead to dangerous accidents, serious injuries and fatalities on America’s roadways.
-When manufacturers fail to produce safe vehicles for the road, due to design or manufacturing flaws, drivers and passengers are put at unnecessary risk.
+When manufacturers fail to produce safe vehicles for the road, due to design or manufacturing flaws, drivers and passengers are put at unnecessary risk with motorcycle defects.

 Thousands of road accidents lead to far too many injuries and deaths each year in the United States.
 The primary cause of motorcycle accidents is driver negligence.
 But one overlooked contributing factor is defects within cars and motorcycles, including defective safety features, engines, braking systems, or tires.

 Joe Lyon is a highly-rated Cincinnati Catastrophic Injury lawyer and Ohio product liability attorney, experienced in filing product liability claims against negligent manufacturers.

 After a serious motorcycle accident, victims should contact a legal professional to investigate the cause and Motorcycle Recalls